diaung/Cookzilla/README.md

 - RSVP to an event that the user belongs to
 - post a review
 - join a group that the user does not belong to
-  - Note an assumption is that creators of groups are not automatically included as members of the group(s) they created
+  - Note an assumption is that creators of groups are not automatically included as members of the group(s) unless they choose to specifically join the group.
+The idea here is that the creators of the group, could have created it to help another member out, but may not explicitly wish to be a part of the group.